 Most of the time, you can put in place simple measures to control risk, for example making sure spillages are cleaned up quickly to prevent people from slipping, and a wet floor sign displayed to identify the hazard, letting people know the floor is wet.

-Yes, a risk assessment is a legal requirement under the Management of Health & Safety at Work Regulations for all UK businesses.
-However, if you have less than 5 employees you don’t need a written copy but you’ll need to demonstrate you have considered potential hazards and put in place measures to reduce or prevent them, ensuring compliance.
+A risk assessment is a legal requirement under the Management of Health & Safety at Work Regulations for all UK businesses.
+However, if you have less than 5 employees you don’t need a written copy but you’ll need to demonstrate you have considered potential hazards and put in place measures to reduce or prevent them, ensuring compliance

 How to complete a risk assessment

 A risk assessment is not about creating lots of paperwork, normally a straight-forward risk assessment form (which can be found in Primed, our online system) will do the job for generic activities and tasks.